mpv-player/mpv/DOCS/man/input.rst

 ``video-aspect`` (RW)
     Video aspect, see ``--video-aspect``.

+    If video is active, this reports the effective aspect value, instead of the value of the ``--video-aspect`` option.

 ``osd-width``, ``osd-height``
     Last known OSD width (can be 0).
 This is needed if you want to use the ``overlay-add`` command.
 It gives you the actual OSD size, which can be